 Most parents and teachers would agree that children need regular exposure to the natural world from a very early age through both unstructured outdoor play and more structured outdoor education.
 These early childhood experiences help connect children with nature and nurture the environmental stewards of the future.

-More research is needed, although this has wide-reaching implications for their engagement with pro-environmental behaviours like recycling or buying eco-friendly products.
+Although more research is needed, this study appear to have identified the point that children fall out of love with nature.
+This has wide-reaching implications for children's engagement with pro-environmental behaviours, like recycling or buying eco-friendly products.

 3. Integration of Sustainability in Schools